jonathanhestroffer/3D_CNN_ShapeClassification/README.md

 <img src="title.png" width=100% height=100%>

 With increasing availability of high performance graphics processing units (GPUs) and advancements in neural network architecture, there has been a significant push toward three-dimensional (3D) deep learning applications using volumetric image data.
-This repository provides a short tutorial on basic shape classification using 3D CNNs.
-All data for training and testing the model in this example has been provided.
+This repository provides a short tutorial on basic shape classification using 3D convolutional neural networks (CNNs).
+All data for training and testing in this example has been provided.

 ## Methodology